maximlevey/teleport/README.md

 ## Installation

-1. Open the `Teleport.zip` on your device and follow the instructions.
+1. Open the `Teleport.zip` on your device, move `Teleport.app` to your applications, right click then select open.
 2. On your iPhone, go to Settings > Messages > Text Message Forwarding and enable forwarding to your Mac.

 ## Requirements

 - An iPhone running iOS 8.1 or later
-- A Mac running OS X Yosemite or later.
+- A Mac running macOS Ventura or later.
 - Both devices must be signed in to iCloud with the same Apple ID.

 > For more information about SMS Forwarding, see Apple Support article [HT208386](https://support.apple.com/en-au/HT208386)